• admin@teanau.school.nz

 What is the Foundation Classroom

-Think of your child’s brain as a ‘bucket’ with holes in it – if these holes are not plugged then formal learning can be lost.
+Think of your child’s brain as a ‘bucket’ with holes in it – if these holes are not plugged, then formal learning can be lost.
 The plugs are the Foundation Skills for Formal Learning.
-Therefore these skills are the ‘plugs’ that fill the holes in the bucket!
+Therefore, these skills are the ‘plugs’ that fill the holes in the bucket!

 We need to allow children to develop these skills so that when they move into formal learning situations they will find success more readily and be more ‘switched on to learning’.
 We want children to enjoy early success in school and provide the best possible start to school life.